 - Still requires a tablet — To take advantage of its clever app integration, you’ll have to use your own iPad or tablet rather than a screen integrated into the console.

 - Smaller screen: The 8.25″ LCD Screen is not a touchscreen and offers a simple display with workout metrics/data.

 From a hardware standpoint, the 7.4 AT treadmill steps things up a touch from the more affordable 7.0 AT, using a 3.5 continuous-duty horsepower motor and larger belt rollers than its sibling.
 This increased performance is more helpful in terms of longevity, as the treadmill has the same 12 mph top speed and 15-degree max incline as its more affordable counterpart.

 That said, the new Horizon 7.4 AT does benefit from a more lengthy warranty.
-Unlike its siblings, this model gets a lifetime frame warranty, 5 years on its motor, and 2 years on parts.
-The next more affordable unit has a 3-year motor warranty and 1-year parts warranty, which is generally viewed as a bit sub-standard for the industry.
+Unlike its siblings, the Horizon 7.4 AT warranty is: Lifetime frame, Lifetime motor, 5 years for parts, and 2 years for labor.
+The next more affordable unit, the Horizon 7.0, also has a Lifetime Frame and Motor warranty, but a 3-year parts and 1-year labor guarantee.

 The motor of this treadmill also benefits from Horizon’s clever Rapid Sync Technology, which is designed to allow the motor to speed up and slow down faster than a conventional treadmill motor.
 When it comes to more standard running programs that isn’t a feature you’d naturally hunt for, but with the advent of interval training this technology is well worth having—more on that later.